Now Playing

 In our latest Film Studies series, film critic and historian Donald Brackett gives us a whistle stop studio tour that’ll take us from the Golden Age of Hollywood to the twenty-first century.

-All films will screen again, without the introduction.
+All films will screen again the following Tuesday, without the introduction.

 The Bad and the Beautiful